DigitalWallonia/spreadsheet-to-rdf/README.md

 ```
 - -c, --config: Path to the yaml file containing the configuration.

-### Example
+For example:

 ```bash
 python app.py -c config.yaml
 ```

-For easyness, the app.bat runs the python script directly without typing the command line.
+For easyness, the end user can click on the app.bat that runs the python script directly without typing the command line.

 ### Execution